10 Sources

 Copy Link

-OpenAI CEO Sam Altman announces that ChatGPT will now follow custom instructions to avoid using em-dashes, addressing a long-standing issue that made the punctuation mark a telltale sign of AI-generated text.
+OpenAI CEO Sam Altman announced that ChatGPT can now follow custom instructions to avoid using em-dashes, a punctuation mark that became a telltale sign of AI-generated text.
+The fix highlights ongoing challenges in controlling AI behavior and raises questions about the path to artificial general intelligence.

-OpenAI CEO Sam Altman announced on Thursday that ChatGPT will now properly follow custom instructions to avoid using em-dashes, calling it a "small-but-happy win" in a post on X
+OpenAI CEO Sam Altman announced on Thursday that ChatGPT can now successfully follow custom instructions to avoid using em-dashes, calling it a "small-but-happy win"

 1

 .
-The announcement came two days after the release of OpenAI's new GPT-5.1 AI model and addresses a persistent problem that has frustrated users for years2
+The announcement came two days after the release of OpenAI's new GPT-5.1 AI model and addresses a problem that has plagued the chatbot since its launch three years ago2

 .